-Between ill-informed companies and individuals promoting false information (due to fraud or incompetence) to rumors created as a result, our clients have a lot of questions.
-We’ve noticed a continual trend from our clients; they have legitimate questions and have searched hard for legitimate answers.
-It is clear, Seasoned tradelines and authorized user tradelines are strange animals.
+Between ill-informed companies and individuals promoting false information (due to fraud or incompetence), to rumors created as a result, our clients have a lot of questions.
+We’ve also noticed a continual trend from our clients; they have legitimate questions and have searched hard for legitimate answers.

 Here are the top ten questions our clients have asked about seasoned Tradelines and authorized user Tradelines.